Been Out of School Way Too Long Chris Coulson Blog Poetry Flash Fiction

 “I will, Faire Fanny!”

-I drove along the Charles and Fanny kissed me deeply
+I drove along the Charles and Fanny kissed me deeply as we crossed

 the Longfellow Bridge, almost driving me into the river again